DONATE

 The United Nations adopted the historic international treaty banning nuclear weapons in July 2017, after years of negotiations which began with the ‘Humanitarian Impact’ meetings in Austria, Mexico and the Netherlands.
 122 countries voted in favour of the treaty, representing almost two-thirds of UN member states.
 The new treaty will make it illegal under international law to develop, test, produce, manufacture, acquire, possess, stockpile, transfer, use or threaten to use nuclear weapons.
 It also makes it illegal to assist or encourage anyone to engage in these activities.
 The UK government refused to participate and even issued a statement attacking the treaty.

 The Treaty on the Prohibition of Nuclear Weapons opened for signatures by national governments on the 20th of September 2017.
-Once 50 states have ratified the treaty it begins the process to enter international law which should take 90 days.
-As of March 2019, 84 countries have signed the treaty, and 44 have ratified it.
+As of September 2025, 99 countries have signed the treaty, and 74 have ratified it.

 Our members are building support for the Treaty across Yorkshire, lobbying MPs to sign the ICAN parliamentary pledge and encouraging City Councils to pass motions in support of the Treaty.
 So far, seven MPs have signed the pledge: